nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

 ### 1.6 Change log

-`0.1` - An initial outline of the reference architecture as proposed by the Department of Internal Affairs.
+`0.1` - An initial outline of the proposed reference architecture drafted by the Department of Internal Affairs.

 ## 2 New Zealand Digital Identity Ecosystem